arijitdasgupta/node_chat/README.md

 How to run
 ----------
 In order to run this server, you will need node.js installed in your system.
 After installing node.js (make sure you have npm installed) you have run,
 ```bash
 npm install
 ```

-Then you can simply write in command line while insde the chatServer directory.
+Then you can simply write in command line while inside the `node_chat` directory.
 ```bash
 node chatServer.js
 ```